remiodufuye/node-js-imports-and-exports-dc-web-102819/README.md

 Node.js's `require` has a few tricks up its sleeve for finding modules.
 When it's called, it first checks whether its argument is a relative path or not.
 If it's _not_ a relative path — as in `require('util')` above — then Node.js looks for a `node_modules` folder, starting in the current directory and working through parent directories in order.
 If it find such a folder (we'll talk more about this folder in the next lesson), and if that folder contains a module by the given name, then we're done and we get that module.

 If Node.js strikes out on this hunt (it will look all the way up the chain to globally installed modules), then it searches its standard library.
-In the case of `'util'`, it find the module that we're looking for there.
+In the case of `'util'`, it will find the module that we're looking for there.

 If the argument to `require` _is_ a relative path (as is the case with `./lib/interface`), then Node.js will only check that location.
 If it finds a module there, great!
 It evaluates the module's code and returns its exports; if not, it throws an error.